The listings featured on this site are from companies from which this site receives compensation. Read the

 BlogCoupons

-Choosing the right food for your dog can feel more challenging than it should be.
-Many fresh dog food delivery services claim to use only the best, wholesome ingredients – but what if your pup has certain health conditions, dietary preferences, or needs to eat restrictively?
+Choosing the right food for your dog is more challenging than it should be.
+Many dog food delivery services claim to use only the best, wholesome ingredients, but you also have to consider your pup’s dietary preferences and health conditions.

 To help you out, my team and I have put 3 big-name competitors through their paces.
-In this battle of Ollie vs. The Farmer’s Dog vs. Nom Nom, you’ll find out what the differences are, how each one stacks up against the other, and ultimately, which one will best suit your own pup’s needs.
+In this battle of Ollie vs. The Farmer’s Dog vs. Nom Nom, you’ll find out what the differences are, how each stacks up against the others, and ultimately, which will best suit your own pup’s needs.

-The Farmer’s Dog came out on top – though it’s a close call!
-Not only does this service require you to fill out an in-depth meal customization questionnaire so you can tailor your dog’s food to their specific needs, but it also happens to be most affordable of all 3 services.
+The Farmer’s Dog came out on top – though it was a close call!
+Not only does this service require you to fill out an in-depth meal customization questionnaire so you can tailor your dog’s food to their specific needs, but it also happens to be the most affordable of all 3 services.
 Read on to find out more.

 At a Glance: Who Won Each Category?